thecdil/ghana-music-initiative/pages/index.md

 Twi has two linguistic pitch classes while Eve has three.
 The purpose of this essay is to introduce the limited written scholarship currently available on the adoption, history, and practices of the Akan atumpan and the Eʋe atopani.

 The modern day Akan people reside primarily within the Asante region of Ghana, while the Eʋe live in the Volta region of Ghana, Togo, and parts of Benin.
-Asante is noted for being one of the most influential and historically imperial areas of what is now modern Ghana.
-To historically understand how the Akan came in contact with the Eʋe, we must first look at where these groups originally came from.
-Decoding this information is difficult and also controversial.
-Oral histories and written reports by neighboring states, European colonists, and letters from occupying European forces and political courts of indignous African states often conflict with each other.
-However, it is my hope to provide an objective analysis of how two states (the Akwamu Empire and the Peki Confederacy) resulted in the adoption of the Akan atumpan to become the Eʋe atopani.

 <div class="row text-center py-4">
     <div class="col-md-12">
         <div class="card border-dark" id="atomap"></div>
     </div>
     <div class="col-md-6 px-5 pt-4">
-        <h2><a id="ashantimap" tabindex="0">Ashanti Region</a></h2>
+        <h2><a id="ashantimap" tabindex="0">Ashanti Region - Akan</a></h2>
         <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla vitae euismod nisi, id tincidunt est. Quisque ac ligula vitae justo mollis efficitur.
 Nulla a efficitur leo.
 Nullam quis tellus eget dolor molestie interdum in id tortor.
 In non venenatis turpis.
 Fusce scelerisque luctus justo, ut rutrum quam volutpat pulvinar.
 Phasellus quis gravida tellus, in molestie dolor.</p>
     </div>
     <div class="col-md-6 px-5 pt-4">
-        <h2><a id="voltamap" tabindex="0">Volta Region</a></h2>
+        <h2><a id="voltamap" tabindex="0">Volta Region - Eʋe</a></h2>
         <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla vitae euismod nisi, id tincidunt est. Quisque ac ligula vitae justo mollis efficitur.
 Nulla a efficitur leo.
 Nullam quis tellus eget dolor molestie interdum in id tortor.
 In non venenatis turpis.
 Fusce scelerisque luctus justo, ut rutrum quam volutpat pulvinar.
 Phasellus quis gravida tellus, in molestie dolor.</p>
     </div>
 </div>

-[Overlay the geographic information about regions of Ghana-- potentially highlighted area of Volta, Ashanti, and the Akwamu Empire and Peki (Krepi) Confederacy]
+Asante is noted for being one of the most influential and historically imperial areas of what is now modern Ghana.
+To historically understand how the Akan came in contact with the Eʋe, we must first look at where these groups originally came from.
+Decoding this information is difficult and also controversial.
+Oral histories and written reports by neighboring states, European colonists, and letters from occupying European forces and political courts of indigenous African states often conflict with each other.
+However, it is my hope to provide an objective analysis of how two states (the Akwamu Empire and the Peki Confederacy) resulted in the adoption of the Akan atumpan to become the Eʋe atopani.

+## The Eʋe Journey West

 The Peki Eʋe migrated from Ketu, in present day Benin, to Ƞɔtsie between the Mono and Haho rivers as a product of Yoruba expansion, and then further on to Krepa (present day Peki) sometime before 1600.[^3]
 King Togbe Agokoli was a tyrannical ruler to the Eʋe while established in Ƞɔtsie.